-Standards for PCB Thermal Shock Testing
+Standards for PCB Thermal Shock and Temperature Testing

 Electronic components generate heat while they operate, which will heat up the rest of your board.
 Heat will move to cooler areas of the board, but a board that reaches high temperature without quickly dissipating heat is prone to failure.
 Thermal shock testing aims to evaluate a design to ensure it can withstand thermal shock and comply with important application requirements.
 The best set of design tools, like the circuit board layout features Altium Designer, can help designers identify and correct any design defects that can lead to failure under thermal shock.

 A unified PCB design package that integrates advanced PCB layout tools with assembly and manufacturing preparation features.

 Designers should always do their best to ensure their boards are kept cool during operation.
 Although designers often include features like thermal vias, heat sinks and fans, extra copper, and bonding with thermal interface materials, these don’t provide complete protection against thermal shock.
 When thermal shock occurs, it can cause a circuit board or its components to fail, and boards for many rugged applications need to be tested for thermal shock reliability.

 Thermal shock testing follows multiple standards, and thermally reliable products should be designed to withstand the demands of these thermal tests.
 With the best set of design tools, a design team can implement the thermal management approach that helps prevent failure due to thermal shock.
 If your next design will be deployed in a rugged environment, then you should plan for thermal shock testing and design your board to withstand these tests.